 One of the most considered upgrades for RVing is solar power.
 Before we started full time RVing in our 29′ motorhome, we lived out of it for two months.
 Four of those weeks were spent dry camping to better understand our energy consumption.
 After the four week, we decided on two main upgrades: 1) solar power to recharge the RV house batteries 2) upgraded house batteries to capture solar energy.
 The main reason we wanted solar power was to off-set generator usage.

 Roof mounted system vs. Portable unit.
 With a roof mounted system, the cost was around $5,000 with installation.
 With a portable unit, the cost was between $280-$800 without the additional cost of installation.
 Unsure if a roof mounted system would be suitable for us, we decided to purchase a portable unit.
 There are several manufactures of portable solar units on the market.
 With cost being a major factor in our decision making, we opted for the Renogy portable suitcase.
 This is our initial Renogy 100w portable solar panel review, check the update section at the end of this post.

 What We Ordered:

-Renogy 100 Watts 12 Volts Monocrystalline Foldable Solar Suitcase (this links to the 2017 version)
+Renogy 100 Watts 12 Volts Monocrystalline Foldable Solar Suitcase (this links to the new version)

 What We Like: